mongodb/django-mongodb-backend/docs/howto/queryable-encryption.rst

 :ref:`manual:qe-mongocryptd` and does not require you to start another process to perform automatic encryption.

-In practice, if you use Atlas or Enterprise MongoDB, ``mongocryptd`` is already configured for you, however in such cases the shared library is still recommended for use with Queryable Encryption.

 You can :ref:`download the shared library
 <manual:qe-csfle-shared-library-download>` from the
 :ref:`manual:enterprise-official-packages` and configure it in your Django